Macri says Argentina’s currency crisis is over

 - After head-tax vote, Amazon resuming work on one building, but unsure of plans for another

-Macri said his government considers it has “overcome” the “turbulence” over the currency.
-He also said that he will demand “an intelligent” deal with the IMF.
+Macri said his government thinks it has “overcome” the turbulence over the currency.
+He also said he will demand “an intelligent” deal with the IMF.

+“It’s important to recognize the moment of nervousness and anguish lived by a sector of the population,” Macri told reporters at the presidential palace.

+“There was fear and anguish.
+Today, we have a different climate, but we must take a balance of what happened.”